How to Teach Your Kids Negotiation Skills | Mydoh

 The art of negotiation is a powerful skill that benefits teens and tweens in many ways.
 The more you practice negotiation with your kids today, the more likely they’ll be prepared to successfully and meaningfully negotiate in relationships, issues that they feel passionate about, and their future earnings.

-Until then, Mydoh helps kids and tweens learn money skills and practice them safely.
+Until then, Mydoh helps kids and teens learn money skills and practice them safely.
 Mydoh also gives you oversight on your kids’ spending, so you can guide them as they learn to manage their cash.

 Download Mydoh and get started today.